SidestepTechnologies/documentation/public.md

 ## API Token

-The every request to Sidestep API should include a header `X-SIDESTEP-APP-TOKEN` with a token of your Sidestep application.
+Every request to Sidestep API should include a header `X-SIDESTEP-APP-TOKEN` with a token of your Sidestep application.
 Please contact matt@sidestepapp.com if you haven't received your token yet.

 ## Displaying artists